School Vouchers 101

 What are School Vouchers?

-Education Savings Accounts are a type of voucher program that have become more common in recent years.
+Education Savings Accounts are a type of voucher program that has become more common in recent years.

 ESAs allow parents to hold public funds in an account to be used for private school tuition, homeschooling, private tutors, online courses, and purchases from an array of private vendors.